formant56/Quizical/README.md

 ```
 ## Useful Resources

-[Open Trivia Database API](https://opentdb.com/) - Free to use, user-contributed trivia question database.
-The JSON API used to retrieve the quizes.
+[Open Trivia Database API](https://opentdb.com/) - User-contributed trivia question database.
+The JSON API used to retrieve the quizes for this project.

 [TS Particles](https://particles.js.org/) - A lightweight TypeScript library for creating particles, compatible with React.js.
 USed for both animations(starting screen and getting correct answers)